kostaskougios/functions-remote-examples/README.md

 # functions-remote

+See "Integrations" below for a list of integrations (http4s, sockets and fibers, kafka etc).

 Note: Only for scala3.
 Currently, circe-json and avro4s serializations are supported.

 Note: At the moment there are no artifacts published on maven repos.
 To run the examples locally do: